hutchcodes/hutchcodes.github.io/_posts/2016/2016-11-07-sharing-code-between-azure-functions.md

 So this mostly works as expected.
 The Run.csx has the `#r` to pull in the SendGrid reference and the #load to pull in IndexerWatcher.csx.
 IndexerWatcher.csx then pulls in Settings.csx.

 Except when I created a new function for another one of our indexers it failed to compile because I forgot the project.json.
 And that's where things get tricky.
-That project.json pull the `Microsoft.Azure.Search` down from Nuget.
+That project.json pulls the `Microsoft.Azure.Search` reference down from Nuget.
 We have no references to Microsoft.Azure.Search in the run.csx, so logically I'd like to put that in the `Shared/SearchIndexerWatcher` folder.
 But it doesn't work from there, it has to be in the root of the function's folder.

-That's not ideal because if I use those files, I may not realize what dependencies need to be added to the project.json.
+That's not ideal because when I reuse the IndexWatch.csx later, I may not realize what dependencies need to be added to the project.json.
 I decided to leave the project.json in the `Shared/SearchIndexerWatcher` folder as a reference for what would need to be added to the function's project.json.

 Things I'm thinking about going forward: